Aging & Health A to Z

 Squamous Cell Cancer

-Squamous cell cacner is the second most frequently occurring skin cancer.
-It develops from the flat squamous cells on the surface of the skin, and is most likely to show up in skin areas that have been habitually exposed to the sun for long periods of time.
+Squamous cell cancer is the second most frequently occurring skin cancer.
+It develops from the flat squamous cells on the surface of the skin, and is most likely to show up in skin areas that have been regularly exposed to the sun for long periods of time.
 It may also develop in wounds that take an abnormally long time to heal, and in scars caused by burns or radiation.
 This type of skin cancer is more invasive and destructive than basal cell skin cancer.
 Its tendency to spread to other parts of the body is low, but the risk is higher than with the basal cell type.

 Melanoma is the most dangerous form of skin cancer, with the greatest risk of spreading to other parts of the body.
 Melanomas begin in melanocytes, the specialized cells in your skin that produce melanin (a skin pigment).
-A melanoma is likely to spread to other areas of the skin, as well as to the brain, lung, and intestine.
+A melanoma is likely to spread to other areas of the skin, as well as to the brain, lungs, and intestines.
 This type of cancer is difficult to treat in later stages.
 If caught early, however, 97% of melanomas can be cured.

 There are four types of melanoma: